Vargasavour Recipes

 • Stir in the chicken broth and brandy and let the sauce simmer for another 8 minutes, or until the sauce has reduced by half.

-• Remove the duck from the oven, and place on a chopping port to rest for 5 minutes.
+• Remove the duck from the oven, and place on a chopping board to rest for 5 minutes.
 This allows the juices to be redistributed.

 Notes